 Additionally, you can apply for administrative expungement for instances where you were unlawfully or mistakenly arrested.
 For a standard court-ordered expungement or record sealing, you must first apply for a certificate of eligibility.
 This application petition must be approved by FDLE and includes various documents, such as a certified copy of the charge disposition and a written statement from the prosecutor, among others.

-A: In Florida, having a criminal record expunged or sealed can be very similar in effect but are distinctly different processes.
+In Florida, having a criminal record expunged or sealed can be very similar in effect but are distinctly different processes.
 When your record is sealed, any information related to the crime is sealed away and no longer viewable by the public except by judicial or governmental agencies.
 When your criminal record is expunged, all physical records are destroyed except for one confidential copy held by law enforcement, and they are also not accessible to the public.

-A: You are only allowed to seal or expunge a singular arrest or criminal conviction in Tampa, Florida.
+You are only allowed to seal or expunge a singular arrest or criminal conviction in Tampa, Florida.
 Additionally, you are ineligible to request that your record be sealed or expunged if you have previously done so in another state.
 This means that if you have multiple arrests or convictions on your record, you may also pursue expungement for one of them, and the offense must be eligible.

-A: While you are not required by law to hire an expungement lawyer to pursue expunging or sealing your record, it’s highly advised that you do so.
+While you are not required by law to hire a Tampa expungement lawyer to pursue expunging or sealing your record, it’s highly advised that you do so.
 Expungement and record sealing can be complicated legal processes, so it’s wise to have the assistance of a qualified and experienced defense lawyer.
 Your lawyer can verify that you qualify, ensure all paperwork is correctly filled out and submitted on time, and guide you through the various law procedures.

-A: How long the expungement process may take for your unique case is difficult to estimate ahead of time.
+How long the expungement process may take for your unique case is difficult to estimate ahead of time.
 There are several factors that can impact the timeline of your expungement petition, such as how quickly the state attorney provides their written statement, whether there are court delays, how soon the Florida Department of Law Enforcement responds, and other elements of the process.
 Generally, the process takes several months to complete.

 To speak with an educated expungement attorney, contact our team at Jeff Marshall Law today.
 We can assess the details of your case and determine whether you may be eligible for expungement or record sealing.